-In fact, ERGO Insurance NV/SA is targeting to stabilize its strong Solvency II coverage ratio in future years such that the company can continue its exemption from accruing the flashing light reserves.
+In fact, ERGO Insurance NV/SA is targeting to stabilize its strong Solvency II coverage ratio in future years.
 This testifies to the company's strong solvency and financial bearing capacity and its commitment to take good care of the pension savings and financial health of existing customers.